 Diane: Neither have you!

 When Steven tries to answer Tangina psychically, it seems like she didn't hear him, but...

 Tangina: I just don't like trick answers.

-- In the first movie, when the family brings Dr. Lesh and her team in, Dr. Lesh's reaction to seeing the Poltergeists in the room is pretty hilarious.
-A jump cut of her sipping coffee/tea, using both hands to hold the cup because she's shaking too much.
+When the family brings Dr. Lesh and her team in, Dr. Lesh's reaction to seeing the poltergeist activity in the room is pretty hilarious.
+A jump cut shows her sipping coffee/tea, using both hands to hold the cup because she's shaking too much.

-- One of her assistants talks about a previous case where he videotaped a matchbox car traveling across a room by itself, taking 7 hours to get from one side to another.
+One of Dr. Lesh's assistants talks about a previous case where he videotaped a matchbox car traveling across a room by itself, taking 7 hours to get from one side to another.
 Steve just goes "uh-huh" and opens the door to Carol-Anne's room and walks away, leaving Dr. Lesh and her assistants to stare at all of the stuff flying around the room.

-- Also, Dr. Lesh saying it'd be hard to determine whether the house is haunted..followed immediately by a coffee pot sliding across the table all by itself.note Of course, she's defining the difference between manifestations.
+Dr. Lesh saying it'd be hard to determine whether the house is haunted... followed immediately by a coffee pot sliding across the table all by itself.note Of course, she's defining the difference between manifestations.
 Hauntings are permanent, poltergeists are not.

 Diane: "'Furniture Movers,' we got."

-- The end of the remake is amusing, with the family with a realtor looking over a new home.
+The end of the movie, with the family with a realtor looking over a new home.
 The house gives off such a creepy vibe that the next thing the realtor hears is the family cranking up their car and fleeing.